facelessuser/BracketHighlighter/readme.md

 - Documentation

 # Credits
-- pyparadigm: for his original efforrts with SublimeBrackets and SublimeTagmatcher which has which originally BracketHighlighter was built off of and the inspiration behind the current implementation.
+- pyparadigm: for his original efforrts with SublimeBrackets and SublimeTagmatcher which originally BracketHighlighter was built off of and the inspiration behind the current implementation.
 - BoundInCode: for his Tag icon

 # Version 1.9.0